 This realization sometimes leads to a discussion of how to build self-worth that’s independent of relationships.
-In other words, how do you value yourself based on your own merits, rather than letting other people decide what your worth is.
-This can actually get a little tricky because we are social creatures so some of our worth will be based on our value to others.
+In other words, how do you value yourself based on your own merits, rather than letting other people decide what your worth is?
+This can get a little tricky because we are social creatures so some of our worth will be based on our value to others.
 And, there is another problem.

-In other cases, the person may truly have very little in the way of accomplishments, skills, traits, or knowledge to feel high self-esteem.
-For example, a young man who passed high school with moderate grades, played no sports and participated in no extracurricular activities, and spent most of his time playing video games, may have low self-esteem and may not be able to really identify traits, skills, etc that he can take pride in.
-In these cases, it may be a matter of helping him figure out things that he can start doing that will eventually bring him a sense of pride and self-worth.
+In other cases, the person truly has very little in the way of accomplishments, skills, traits, or knowledge to feel high self-esteem.
+For example, a young man who passes high school with moderate grades, plays no sports and no extracurricular activities, and spends his time playing video games, may have low self-esteem.
+In this case, it’s a matter of helping him figure out things that he can start doing that will bring a sense of self-worth.
 However, this doesn’t come easy either.
-Learning to do something that is worthwhile often takes time and hard work.
+Learning to do something worthwhile takes time and hard work.

 Quite often, we want the benefits without doing the actual work.
 We want the great beach body, but don’t want to put time in at the gym.
 We want to be a straight A student, but don’t want to sacrifice the time to study.
-We have to remember that high self-esteem that is dependent on our own merits requires work, but it is worth the effort.
+Or we have to remember that high self-esteem that is dependent on our own merits requires work, but it is worth the effort.